 - Wetlands and two stony brooks (Buffam & Gates)

 This is a Great Place For

 - Families with children

 - Open to the public from dawn to dusk

 - Parking available off North Valley Road (5 cars)

 - Respect adjacent private property by staying on public trails

 - Exercise caution and mind young children at the quarry site

-- For the comfort and safety of wildlife and other visitors, keep your dog on leash or under eﬀective voice and sight control.
-This means your dog is always in your sight, and comes immediately when called.
+- For the comfort and safety of wildlife and other visitors, please keep your dog on leash.